ahaideri/merge-conflict-resolution/README.md

 * _'branch1'_ _'index.html'_ file with _'Hello Mars!'_ on line 10 -
 ![image.png](/screenshots/screen7.png)

-* To merge using GitHub Desktop -
+* To merge this conflict using GitHub Desktop -

   - Click on _'Current branch'_ then click on _'Choose a branch to merge into **master**'_ in the bottom of the dropdown menu
 ![image.png](/screenshots/screen1.png)